tdukart/react-random-wheel/README.md

+NOTE: This project is quite old and brittle and I don't plan to update it.
+Sorry for any inconvenience.

 ## react-random-wheel
 Randomization wheel for React.
 Displays a series of segments and, on command, cycles through them to select one at random.